-The Finger Lakes region of New York spans across 11 lakes which were formerly glaciers.
+The Finger Lakes region of New York spans across 11 lakes in a region that was formerly covered by glaciers.
 The two most popular are the biggest and deepest: Seneca Lake (618 ft) — home to the iconic Watkins Glen State Park, and Cayuga Lake (435 ft) — which faces Cornell University in Ithaca.
-In addition to the lakes which offer a variety of things to do in the Finger Lakes, the region is blessed with several gorges, natural pools, waterfalls, state parks, and most famously hundreds of wineries, breweries, distilleries, and/or cider houses.
+In addition to the lakes, which offer a variety of things to do in the Finger Lakes, this region is blessed with several gorges, natural pools, waterfalls, state parks, and most famously, hundreds of wineries, breweries, distilleries, and/or cider houses.

-This underrated region makes for the perfect relaxing New York weekend getaway, perfect for food/wine lovers, outdoor enthusiasts, and culture/history buffs.
-If this if your first time traveling to the Finger Lakes, remember that one trip will likely not be enough.
-You’ll want to come back for more and more!
+This underrated region makes for one of the best Upstate New York getaways, perfect for foodies, outdoor enthusiasts, and art lovers.
+This also a great USA summer vacation destination.
+If this is your first time traveling to the Finger Lakes, remember that one trip will likely not be enough.
+You can’t do it all.
+You’ll just have to come back for more and more!